 SUPPORTING POST-SECONDARY EDUCATION

-Through our Educational Trust Fund we fund bursaries to women graduates of the six North Vancouver School District 44 secondary schools, plus its Learning Together Program for Pregnant and Parenting Teens, as well as to undergraduate women students at the University of British Columbia, Simon Fraser University, Capilano University and the British Columbia Institute of Technology, having established permanent foundations in the name of CFUW North Vancouver at the latter three.
+Through our Educational Trust Fund we fund bursaries to women graduates of the seven North Vancouver School District 44 secondary schools, as well as to undergraduate women students at the University of British Columbia, Simon Fraser University, Capilano University and the British Columbia Institute of Technology, having established permanent foundations in the name of CFUW North Vancouver at the latter three.
 A student should apply for an award through her academic institution’s Student Services Offices or School Offices.

 Jane Thornthwaite, MLA North Vancouver-Seymour, presents CFUW North Vancouver Table Officers with a BC Gaming Commission cheque for $12,000 at our general meeting.
 All the grant money will be used to fund post-secondary scholarships for a female graduate at each of the North Vancouver secondary schools this year, chosen by the school counselors based on club-specific criteria.
 Since 2003 when the current BC Gaming rules were enacted, CFUW North Vancouver has received a grant almost annually.
 The grants have enabled the club to increase dramatically the size of its scholarships to between totals of $7,000 in the early years to $12,000 most recently.
 The club’s cumulative awards to North Vancouver secondary schools since the club’s inception in 1980 exceed $130,000.
 The gaming grants are based partly on the annual amounts raised by the club independently which fund additional annual scholarships of about $1,000 each at BCIT, CAP U, SFU and UBC.